 Medicines can help you to both feel better and stay as healthy as you can.
 Take your medicines exactly as instructed.
 Never stop taking them or change the dosage, even if you feel better, unless your healthcare provider tells you.
-Be honest with your healthcare provider if you are not taking medicines as prescribed.
-If you don't share this information with your doctor, you may end up being admitted to the hospital for a serious condition.
+Be honest with your healthcare provider if you are not taking your medicines as prescribed.
+If you don't share this information with your healthcare provider, you may end up being admitted to the hospital for a serious condition.
 Work with your healthcare provider to create a medicine plan that works for you.

-Your healthcare provider may prescribe one or more of the following:
+Your healthcare provider may prescribe one or more of the following medicines:

 ACE inhibitors help blood flow more easily by relaxing blood vessels and lowering blood pressure.
 This lets the heart pump more blood without doing more work.
 These medicines also block the effects of stress hormones on the heart which can lead to further heart muscle damage.
 This is especially useful if you also have diabetes because it protects the kidneys from further damage.
 Some people who take ACE inhibitors develop a cough.

 Antiarrhythmics may be used to control a fast or irregular heartbeat.

-Beta-blockers slow the heart rate and lower blood pressure, which lessens the work the heart has to do.
+Beta-blockers slow the heart rate and lower blood pressure.
+This lessens the work the heart has to do.
 They may also help keep the heartbeat regular and help the heart pump better.
 Like ACE inhibitors, beta-blockers also reduce the damaging effects of high levels of stress hormones.

 Diuretics help rid the body of excess fluid.
 Having less fluid to pump makes a heart’s job easier.
 Getting rid of extra water can also help reduce swelling, bloating, and shortness of breath.
-These drugs are among the most important in treatment of heart failure as they help control the balance of fluid with the heart's changing ability to pump.
-Never skip or miss these medicines unless your doctor says it's OK.
+These drugs are among the most important in treatment of heart failure.
+They help control the balance of fluid with the heart's changing ability to pump.
+Never skip or miss these medicines unless your healthcare provider says it's OK.

-Digitalis and digoxin help the heart pump with more strength.
-This helps the heart pump more blood with each beat.
+Digitalis and digoxin help the heart pump with more strength so the heart can pump more blood with each beat.
 Digitalis may also keep the heartbeat regular.